All The Different Reasons EPA & DHA Are So Important For Your Health

 Given the diverse and vital roles EPA and DHA have in our development and long-term health, it's no wonder that so many health experts and researchers would like to see more specific guidelines and public health messaging around our nation consuming more of these incredibly important fats.

-For now, the American Heart Association (AHA) and the Dietary Guidelines for Americans recommend eating 8 ounces of fish per week (that's approximately two servings), which equates to about 250 to 500 milligrams of EPA and DHA per day.
+For now, the American Heart Association12 (AHA) and the Dietary Guidelines for Americans recommend eating 8 ounces of fish per week (that's approximately two servings), which equates to about 250 to 500 milligrams of EPA and DHA per day.
 That's your starting point.
-As it stands, Americans are only consuming 86 milligrams of this omega-3 pairing daily.
+As it stands, Americans are only consuming 86 milligrams of this omega-3 pairing daily13.

 That gap widens when we consider the fact that the AHA, researchers, and many health care practitioners recommend more than 1,000 milligrams per day of EPA and DHA for optimal heart health and whole-body health support.* For context, that would be like eating the EPA and DHA nutritional equivalent of a serving of oily, omega-3 rich every day.

 Consider working with a nutritionist or another health care practitioner to ensure you're optimizing your EPA and DHA intake and supplement regimen for your individual needs.*